gerasimosmichalitsianos/vegetation_classification_machine_learning_python/README.md

 ###### GENERAL DESCRIPTION: VEGETATION AND FOREST CLASSIFICATION WITH MACHINE LEARNING AND PYTHON

-       Satellite imagery products often come with several multispectral bands: Red, Green, Blue, NIR, and sometimes, a panchromatic band.
+       Satellite imagery products often come with several multispectral bands: Red, Green, Blue, NIR, and sometimes, a high-resolution panchromatic band.
 Some of these products may come from satellites (orbiters) including the Landsat (i.e. NASA's Landsat 8, launched in 2013), as well as Sentinel II (ESA's Copernicus program).